crew-sherlock/Experiment1/docs/onboarding/adding-metrics.md

     ![File Selection](./assets/file-selection.png)

 1. If you select "existing file", you will be prompted to select the file.
-Select a file from the "prompts" directory.
+Navigate to ```promptflow/prompts``` and select the metric you would like to get into your flow.

 1. If you select "new file", PromptFlow will create a new file in the flow directory.
 See [Writing a Prompt](#writing-a-prompt) for guidance on writing a prompt.